Pressure building on rural north Mississippi dam

 The warnings in Oktibbeha County came as heavy rains caused problems around the state.
 Shelters were opened and sandbags were handed out in the Jackson metropolitan area Tuesday.
 Flash flooding remained a possibility in parts of the state Wednesday.

+Holmes Lake Dam in Hinds County, Mississippi, failed Jan.
+3. Some vehicles were damaged, but no injuries were reported.
+A post-failure inspection found faulty construction, said Willie McKercher, chief of the Dam Safety Division at the Mississippi Department of Environmental Quality.

+A pond swollen by heavy rains broke through a dam in Aiken County, South Carolina, on Dec.
+23, damaging several vehicles but causing no injuries.
+Records provided to The Associated Press show that a state engineer determined in 1992 that the dam was too small to be regulated.
+But a spokeswoman for the South Carolina Department of Health and Environmental Control said that after the failure, staff have been re-evaluating whether the dam should come under state oversight.

-Associated Press reporter Kevin McGill in New Orleans contributed to this report.
+Associated Press reporters Kevin McGill in New Orleans, and David Lieb in Jefferson City, Missouri, contributed to this report.

 AP’s data customers can access an exclusive data set showing high-hazard dams across the country, including in Mississippi.
 If your news organization is not yet licensed to access our data distribution, please contact apdigitalsales@ap.org for enrollment details.